sim4ia/sigir2025/index.md

 ## Updates
 - 16 May 2025: We released the **[training data and the dockerized simulation environment](https://github.com/sim4ia/sigir2025-shared-task)**!
 Check it out.
 More [information on the micro shared task](#micro-shared-task) is available.
-- 15 May 2025: Christine Bauer confirmed to give a [keynote](#keynote) on "From toy models to tactics: What user simulation is good for".
+- 15 May 2025: We are happy to announce that Christine Bauer has confirmed to give a [keynote](#keynote) on "From toy models to tactics: What user simulation is good for".
 - 15 April 2025: Join the Sim4IA workshop at the **[ACM SIGIR Slack](http://acmsigir.slack.com)** on #sigir2025-sim4ai-workshop!
 Contact the organizers if you need an invite.

 ## About